 \section{Acknowledgements}

 This work was supported by the ERC Starting Grant Scan2CAD (804724), the German Research Foundation (DFG) Grant ``Making Machine Learning on Static and Dynamic 3D Data Practical'', and the German Research Foundation (DFG) Research Unit ``Learning and Simulation in Visual Computing''.
-We thank Angela Dai for the video voice-over.
+We thank Angela Dai for the video voice over.

 { }